Early Years Foundation Stage (EYFS)

 How will I know how my child is doing?

-Their progress is then tracked across the year termly and children's achievements are shared with parents through each child's 'Mid Term Review' on Tapestry.
+Their progress is then tracked across the year termly and children's achievements are shared with parents during Parents 'consultation meetings in the Autumn and Spring Term when parents will be given a learning update which include primary targets for each child to work on.
+Parents will receive an end of the year report in the summer term.
 Observational notes are used to inform teachers’ judgements about a child’s development as well as discussions with parents and carers.

 The Foundation Stage Profile is completed for each child towards the end of the Reception year and the results reported to parents as part of the end of year report.
 Each child’s level of development is assessed against the early learning goals.
-Your child's teacher will indicate whether they are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels (‘emerging’).
+Your child's teacher will indicate whether they are meeting expected levels of development or not yet reaching expected levels.

 Tapestry Online Learning Journal

-Your child’s ‘Tapestry’ online learning journal will be available for you to share with them at home, which is a great way of talking about what they have been working on in school.
-If you cannot access the online learning journal you are welcome to pop in after school any day to look at their paper copy or use our tablets in class.
+Your child’s ‘Tapestry’ online learning journal will be available for you to share with them at home, which is a great way of talking about what they have been learning at school.
+‘Wow’ moments will be posted on Tapestry as they happen.
+If you cannot access the online learning journal please let us know.

 Guides to using the Tapestry online learning journal for parents/carers can be found here: